ExPeacer/home-assistant-custom-components-linkplay2/README.md

 _Note:_ **Don't** use HTTP**S** streams.
 Linkplay chipsets seem to have limited supporrt for HTTPS.
 Besides, using HTTPS is useless in practice for a public webradio stream, it's a waste of computig resources for this kind of usage both on server and player side.

 **common_sources:**
   *(list)* *(Optional)* Another list with sources which should appear on the device.
 Useful if you have multiple devices on the network and you'd like to maintain a common list of http-based internet radio stream sources for all of them in a single file with `!include linkplay-radio-sources.yaml`.
-The included file should be in the same place as the main config file containing `linkplay` platform.
+The included file should be in the same place as the main config file containing `linkplay2` platform.
   For example:
 ```yaml
 {